YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

 ## Explanation contract

-ERC721 stuff --> élément unique qui représente un stuff d'un personnage (armure, couteau, arme, genouillère etc..)
+ERC721 stuff --> Each token is unique and represents a character's stuff (armor, knife, weapon, knee pad etc.)

-ERC20 gemmes --> monnaie du jeu qui s'obtient uniquement en jouant (impossible d'en acheter contre de l'argent)
+ERC20 gemmes --> Currency of the game which is obtained only by playing (impossible to buy for money)

-ERC20 skin --> élément uniquement utilisé pour l'apparence du joueur mais qui ne permet pas d'améliorer ses performances.
-Est ce que un skin est unique ? pq pas un 721 ?
+ERC20 skin --> Currency that allows to buy skins that can customize the appearance of the player but does not improve its performance.

-Vote --> système de vote au sein d'une faction (i.e clan) pour des décisions prisent au sein du clan (proposition de personne à exlure, affrontement faction ennemie, etc...)
+Vote --> System of voting within a faction (i.e clan) for decisions taken within the faction (proposal of person to exlure, confrontation faction enemy, etc ...)

-Exchange --> permet de swap x gemmes (x tokens ERC20) contre du stuff (1 token ERC721)
+Exchange --> Lets you trade x gemmes (x tokens ERC20) for one stuff (1 token ERC721)

-Distribut gemmes --> SC lié à une page html (utilisation de web3) pour pourvoir rewarder une personne se trouvant à une certaine localisation.
-Dans le cadre de ce projet il est imaginé qu'il y aura un contrat déployé par lieu où l'on peut trouver des gemmes.
-De plus il faut mettre des gemmes (des tokens) dans le contrat pour recevoir ensuite une reward, de plus seul le honnor du SC peut intéragir avec.
-Il sert donc à la transparence.
+Distribut gemmes --> SC linked to a html page (use of web3) to reward a person at a certain location.
+As part of this project, it is imagined that there will be a contract deployed by place where we can find gems.
+Futhermore, it is necessary to put gems (tokens) in the contract to receive then a reward, moreover only the honor of the SC can interact with.
+It is therefore used for transparency.